-Finance to Value, or FTV, is a ratio to show how much finance the bank will help with in comparison to the value of the property.
+Finance to Value (FTV), shows how much finance the bank will offer in comparison to the value of the property.

-The FTV is very similar to the loan to value (LTV) ratio on a traditional mortgage.
+The FTV is like the loan to value (LTV) ratio on a traditional mortgage.

 Each Islamic mortgage will come with a maximum FTV shown as a percentage.

 You can use the FTV to calculate the deposit.
 This is sometimes called the ‘first payment’.

 You’ll often need a deposit of at least 20% of the property’s value.

 For example, if a home purchase plan has a maximum FTV of 80%, you’ll need a 20% deposit.